MrVSiK/code-green/workshop/3-send-data-from-IoT-devies.md

 | **Phosphorus** | *Ratio of Phosphorous content in soil*|
 | **Potassium** | *Ratio of Potassium content in soil*|
 | **pH** |  *ph value of the soil*|

+Now that we can send data to the hub, we can move onto learning [how to extract the data.](./4-extract-data-from-IoT-hub.md)